Salvage-Ex/Salvage-old2/doc/README.md

-# Galilel Core
+# Salvage Core

 ## Setup

-[Galilel Core](https://galilel.cloud/wallet) is the original Galilel client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Galilel transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Salvage Core](https://salvage.cloud/wallet) is the original Salvage client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Salvage transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 ## Running

-The following are some helpful notes on how to run Galilel on your native platform.
+The following are some helpful notes on how to run Salvage on your native platform.

 ### Linux

 Download appropriate files for your architecture:

-* galilel-<version>-aarch64.tar.gz (64-bit A64 ARMv8-A)
+* salvage-<version>-aarch64.tar.gz (64-bit A64 ARMv8-A)
-* galilel-<version>-armhf.tar.gz (32-bit ARMv7 hard-float ABI)
+* salvage-<version>-armhf.tar.gz (32-bit ARMv7 hard-float ABI)
-* galilel-<version>-lin32.tar.gz (32-bit x86)
+* salvage-<version>-lin32.tar.gz (32-bit x86)
-* galilel-<version>-lin64.tar.gz (64-bit x86)
+* salvage-<version>-lin64.tar.gz (64-bit x86)

 Unpack the files into a directory and run:

-* usr/bin/galilel-qt (GUI) or usr/bin/galileld (headless)
+* usr/bin/salvage-qt (GUI) or usr/bin/salvaged (headless)

 ### Windows

 Download appropriate files for your architecture:

-* galilel-<version>-win32.tar.gz (32-bit x86 portable version)
+* salvage-<version>-win32.tar.gz (32-bit x86 portable version)
-* galilel-<version>-win64.tar.gz (64-bit x86 portable version)
+* salvage-<version>-win64.tar.gz (64-bit x86 portable version)
-* galilel-<version>-win32-setup-unsigned.exe (32-bit x86 installer version)
+* salvage-<version>-win32-setup-unsigned.exe (32-bit x86 installer version)
-* galilel-<version>-win64-setup-unsigned.exe (64-bit x86 installer version)
+* salvage-<version>-win64-setup-unsigned.exe (64-bit x86 installer version)

 Unpack the files into a directory and run:

-* usr/bin/galilel-qt.exe (GUI) or usr/bin/galileld.exe (headless)
+* usr/bin/salvage-qt.exe (GUI) or usr/bin/salvaged.exe (headless)

 or run installer and launch from windows menu.